laurie-boissay/first_steps_at_C/README.md

 # first_steps_at_C

+Learn C to do robotics.

-Create a menu with a switch condition
+- create a menu with a switch condition